hannahschmucker/algorithms_programming_assignment/README.md

 * Analyze the theoretical versus empirical time complexity of matrix chain multiplication by comparing sequential versus optimal chain ordering.

 > [!CAUTION]
-> This code is provided for educational and portfolio purposes only.
+> This code is provided for portfolio purposes only.
 > It is **not intended for reuse in coursework**.
 Copying any part of this code and submitting it as your own work may be considered **plagiarism** under your institution’s academic integrity policies.